 Markus Williams, Artistic Director, Board Chair

-Mr. Williams is deeply committed to the intersection of the arts and social justice.
-He is the creator and founding Artistic Director of The Human Symphony Foundation, home of the prestigious Living Legends Awards for Service to Humanity and The critically acclaimed Living Legends Singers.
-He has lent his voice to Amnesty International, traveled with John Lewis and other members of congress on a civil rights pilgrimage and he has shared a panel with the Reverend Al Sharpton and Fr.
-Michael Lapsley.
-Through his passion for the arts and social justice, Mr. Williams continues to inspire and challenge us as human beings.
+His deep commitment to the intersection of the arts and social justice led him to the creation of The Human Symphony Foundation, an organization he created with Doreen A.K.
+Hines and home of the prestigious Living Legends Awards for Service to Humanity and The critically acclaimed Living Legends Singers.
+He has lent his voice to Amnesty International, traveled with John Lewis and other members of congress on a civil rights pilgrimage and has also shared a panel with the reverend Al Sharpton.

 Juan Williams is an Emmy award winning journalist.
 His work invites us to critically think about the issues that continue to challenge us.
 He is widely published and has worked with many noted organizations including The Washington Post, National Public Radio, Fox News, The New York Times, The Atlantic Monthly, The Wall Street Journal , Time Magazine and has served as White House Correspondent.
 He is the author of “Eyes on the Prize: America’s Civil Rights Years, 1954-1965” a companion to the documentary series; “Thurgood Marshall American Revolutionary”, “This Far by Faith”, “Enough” and most recently “Muzzled”.
 He has been a supporter of The Human Symphony foundation since its early inception.